ProdigyErrorCodes/ProdigyErrorCodes/! LIST.md

 # Other error codes

 ## Error code 20
-- Caused by system clock being offset 2 Nhrs+
+- Caused by system clock being offset 2 hrs+
 - Caused by using a used login token

 ## Error code 48